 - A. Allowed uses.
 [No change.]

 - B. Limited uses.
 Uses allowed that are subject to limitations are listed in Table 140-1 with an "L".
 These uses are allowed if they comply with the limitations listed below and the development standards and other regulations of this Title.
 In addition, a use or development listed in the 200s series of chapters is also subject to the regulations of those chapters.
 The paragraphs listed below contain the limitations and correspond with the footnote numbers from Table 140-1.

 - 1. through 15.
 [No change.]

 - 16. Agriculture.
-This regulation applies to all parts of Table 140-1 that have note [16].
-Agriculture is an allowed use.
-Where the use and site meet the regulations of Chapter 33.237, Food Production and Distribution, the applicant may choose whether it is allowed as a Market Garden.
+This regulation applies to all parts of Table 110-1 that have note [16].
+This regulation applies to all parts of Table 110-1 that have note [7].
+Where the use and site meet the regulations of Chapter 33.237, Food Production and Distribution, the applicant may choose whether it is allowed as a Market Garden or as another Agriculture Use.
+If the use and site do not meet the regulations of Chapter 33.237, Food Production and Distribution, it is not subject to or eligible to use the regulations of that Chapter.

 - C. Conditional uses.
 [No change.]

 - D. Prohibited uses.
 [No change.]

-Chapter 33.279, Recreational Fields For Organized Sports

-Chapter 33.281, Schools And School Sites

-Chapter 33.815, Conditional Uses
+Chapter 33.279, Recreational Fields For Organized Sports Chapter 33.281, Schools And School Sites Chapter 33.815, Conditional Uses